 Patients can experience tooth loss for many reasons including facial trauma, dental neglect, infection, or disease.
 The gold standard for tooth replacement is dental implants, which restore the function and aesthetics of your smile while preserving your overall oral health.

 Why Are Dental Implants the Preferred Method of Tooth Replacement?

-Dental implants are widely considered the standard of care for patients who are missing teeth or anticipate the need for tooth extraction.
+Dental implants are widely considered the standard of care for patients who are missing teeth or anticipate the need for tooth extraction, improving their quality of life.
 There are several reasons why:

 - Full arch treatment with dental implants does not require healthy teeth to be ground down.

 - There is no other method of tooth replacement that is as effective in preventing the loss of surrounding bone tissue.

 - Dental implants boast a high long-term success rate, and for most patients, they last a lifetime.

 - Dental implants are the most cost-effective solution for tooth replacement.